 Tuesday 17th October 2017, BESH Café event, 4pm in Bangor Fron Heulog Room 14 and Wrexham Cambrian 2 conference room.

 We have planned an early evening café event for anyone interested in evidence synthesis methodology.
-We want your ideas about what you want from the event.
-For example:

 - Are you new to evidence syntheses but don’t know what fits with your research plans?